YottaDB/YDBDoc/MessageRecovery/errors.rst

 Trigger/Run Time Error: The Intrinsic Special variable iiii can only be SET within the context of trigger logic ($ZTLEVEL > 0)

 Action: Examine the application logic to determine whether code intended for use in a trigger context falls in an execution path outside of trigger logic.
-For code intended to execute both inside and outside triggers, use a postcondition that limits the SET to within a trigger.
+For code intended to execute both inside and outside triggers, use a postcondition that limits the SET to be within a trigger.

 -----------------
 SETITIMERFAILED